AyomideAw/SignLangV1/RealTimeObjectDetection/README.md

 # Sign Language Translator

-A real-time web application that translates sign language gestures into readable text using a deep learning model.
+A real-time web application that translates sign language gestures <!--into readable text--> using a deep learning model.
 Built using TensorFlow's Object Detection API, this project aims to bridge the communication gap for deaf and hard-of-hearing individuals by interpreting both static and dynamic sign gestures through a webcam or video upload.

 # 📦 Tech Stack